 Life is just better when work doesn’t consume your whole day – who would have ever guessed 😉

 I was able to take an hours/pay cut to 80%, which means that I still have full benefits (healthcare!), and I work M-F so taking vacation days is simple as well.
-Since I’m still in the office 5 days a week, my coworkers know that I’m accessible every day so there is less resentment if they have a question, because I’m around to answer it during the busy part of every day.
+Since I’m still in the office every day, my coworkers know I’m accessible and there is less resentment if they have a question, because I’m around to answer it during part of every day.

 Though I do wonder sometimes if it might be better to work just 3 long days instead, I know I really do have the best of both worlds.
 More time with my son but also a career that I love most of the time.